christiansany/spotify-clone/exercise/README.md

 Focus on getting started with the Server.

 - Getting familiar with the repository
-- Hook up a real Database if needed
+- Hook up a real Database if needed/wanted
+  - If you don't state is not persistend and will be deleted every time the server restarts
 - Implement the GraphQL Schema for the existing data of artists & songs
   - Implement the corresponding resolvers to fetch the artists & songs
 - Implement the GraphQL Schema for users (registration/login)
   - Implement the corresponding resolvers to register and log in
+  - Security is not really part of the exercise, so just storing the password of the user in plain text is fine

 ### 2. Week